MagdalenaWinklhofer/WholeGenomeBisulphiteSequencing/DNAseq_pipeline/README.md

 ## 7.2 Crossreferencing DMR and DEG
 The list from step 7 contained geneids that were further compared with the sigDEG.
 We only found very little correlation.

+First I imported the DMRs from step 6.
+After that I imported the gene annotation (Sjannies version: 08.07.2024) and extracted the geneid.
+I calculated the gene length and sorted them for it (ascending).
+Afterwards I dropped the duplicated (hence I only kept the longest transcript).

+To incooperate the untranslated regions I addded 5% of the gene length to start and stop.
+Afterwards I determined if DMRs would lie inbetween gene borders.
+I created a barplot to illustrate how many DMRs were inbetween gene borders.

 ## 8 Expression of genes in DMRs
 To visualize the expression of the genes that contained DMRs, I filtered the DEG data to only contain the genes that contained DMRs (from step 7.1).
 Afterwards I created a heatmap with that data.